ocaml/dune/doc/papers/ocaml-2021/memo.md

 Tenacious are all *push based*, i.e., they trigger recomputation starting from the leaves of the computation graph.
 Memo is *pull based*: `invalidate` calls merely mark leaves (cells) as out of date, but recomputation is driven from the top-level `run` calls.
-The main drawback of our approach is that Memo needs to traverse the whole graph on each rebuild.
+The main drawback of our approach is that Memo traverses the whole graph on each rebuild.
 The main benefits are: (i) Memo doesn't need to store reverse dependencies, which saves space and eliminates various garbage collection pitfalls; (ii) the pull based approach makes it easier to avoid "spurious" recomputations, where a node is recomputed but subsequently becomes unreachable from the top due to a new dependency structure.
 Our current experiments show that traversing the whole graph on each rebuild isn't prohibitively expensive even for large builds where computation graphs contain tens of millions of nodes.
-We may reconsider this design choice in future as Dune and Memo need to scale to larger projects.
-Having said that, we consider the pull based approach to incrementality to be a under-researched, and are keen to investigate how far we can take it in practice.
+We may rethink this design decision in future as Dune and Memo need to scale to larger projects.
+Having said that, we consider the pull based approach to incremental computation to be under-researched, and are keen to investigate how far we can take it in practice.

 ## Development status